Traffic signs by country: Europe

-The black-on-white signposting of secondary roads distinguishes them from primary roads in Andorra, Finland, France, Portugal, the Republic of Ireland, Switzerland, and the United Kingdom.
-In Germany, Hungary, Italy, Romania, and Sweden black-on-white indicates urban-only roads or urban destinations.

 The signposting of road numbers also differs greatly, except that European route numbers, if displayed, are always indicated using white characters on a green rectangle.
 European route numbers are, however, not signed at all in the United Kingdom, Albania, Iceland and Andorra.

 The Convention recommends that certain signs – such as "STOP", "ZONE", etc. – be in English; however, use of the local language is also permitted.
 If a language uses non-Latin characters, a Latin-script transliteration of the names of cities and other important places should also be given.
-Road signs in the Republic of Ireland are bilingual, using Irish and English.
+Road signs in Ireland are bilingual, using Irish and English.
 Wales similarly uses bilingual Welsh–English signs, while some parts of Scotland have bilingual Scottish Gaelic–English signs.
 Finland also uses bilingual signs, in Finnish and Swedish.
 Signs in Belgium are in French, Dutch, or German depending on the region.
 In the Brussels Capital Region, road signs are in both French and Dutch.
 Signs in Switzerland are in French, German, Italian, or Romansh depending on the canton.

-European countries – with the notable exception of the United Kingdom, where distances and lengths are indicated in miles, yards, feet, and inches, and speed limits are expressed in miles per hour – use the metric system on road signs.

 For countries driving on the left, the convention stipulates that the traffic signs should be mirror images of those used in countries driving on the right.
-This practice, however, is not systematically followed in the four European countries driving on the left; United Kingdom, Cyprus, Malta and the Republic of Ireland.
+This practice, however, is not systematically followed in the four European countries driving on the left – the United Kingdom, Cyprus, Malta and Ireland.
 The convention permits the use of two background colours for danger and prohibition signs: white or yellow.
-Most countries use white, with a few – such as Finland, Iceland, Poland, and Sweden – opting for yellow as this tends to improve the winter-time visibility of signs in areas where snow is prevalent.
+Most countries use white, with a few – such as Finland, Iceland, Poland and Sweden – opting for yellow as this tends to improve the winter-time visibility of signs in areas where snow is prevalent.
 In some countries, such as France or Italy, white is the normal background colour for such signs, but yellow is used for temporary signage (as, for example, at road works).

+European countries – with the notable exception of the United Kingdom, where distances and lengths are indicated in miles, yards, feet, and inches, and speed limits are expressed in miles per hour – use the metric system on road signs.

 European traffic signs have been designed with the principles of heraldry in mind; i.e., the sign must be clear and able to be resolved at a glance.
 Most traffic signs conform to heraldic tincture rules, and use symbols rather than written texts for better semiotic clarity.

 Albania

-Albanian road signs are similar to Italian road signs, hence both follow the same convention on road sign design set out by the Vienna Convention on Road Signs and Signals.
+Albanian road signs are predominantly based on the Italian sign system, hence both follow the same convention on road sign design set out by the Vienna Convention on Road Signs and Signals.